Aaleia/Guidehouse-1D/README.md

 K-Means Clustering gathers data points that are similar to each other in some shape or form, and groups them into each clusters, and measures the data points based upon the sum of the squared distances between each point and the mean of its assigned cluster.

 Visualized through PCA (Principal Component Analysis), we used the elbow method to find the optimal value of the hyperparameter `K`, as `K = numbers of clusters`.
+The elbow method finds where the rate of decrease sharply changes within the plotted cluster, minimizing the total variance within each cluster.
 The optimal number was 4 different clusters.

 <img width="568" alt="image" src="https://github.com/Aaleia/Guidehouse-1D/assets/143746727/11a1e7fd-1859-4717-ac43-fc0e0f85bf7e">